 - It is the expectation that all students will conduct themselves appropriately during events where alcohol is available for purchase.
 It is also the expectation that students who are at least 21 years of age and who choose to drink will not share alcoholic beverages with members of the community who are under the legal drinking age of 21.
 Should a student be found in violation of this policy while attending an event sponsored by a student club or organization, or at the Goose Nest, the student will be removed from the event and may be referred for further conduct follow up.

 - Students will be permitted to bring in no more than 2 guests per college ID.
 Guests of a Washington College student must show a valid government issued ID to enter the event.
 Washington College students will need to sign in all guests with Event Staff and will be responsible for the behavior of their guest at all times.

 - Alcoholic beverages may not be consumed at either indoor or outdoor athletic events, including recreational sports and intramural events.

-For questions regarding registering a social event contact Nick Spicer, Director of Student Engagement at ext.
+For questions regarding registering a social event contact Elaine Grant, Director of Student Engagement at ext.
 7146.

 A mass mailing constitutes a group of individual pieces of mail that are sent to at least five students utilizing the campus mail system (This includes advertisements or flyers sent by recognized college organizations or campus departments).
 Non-personal mail is any mail that is not customized to a particular student and intended to convey general information to a group of students.
 Personal mail is any mail whose content is specific to a particular student.